Academic Innovations

 Mindy

-Innovative educational approaches have always been a mission for Mindy Bingham.
-As a part-time college professor, seminar leader for educators, author, publisher, and community activist, Mindy has dedicated herself to improving education.
-She has traveled around the country conducting workshops for teachers and curriculum specialists.
+Innovative educational approaches have always driven Mindy Bingham's work.
+As a part-time college professor, seminar leader, author, publisher, and community activist, she has spent her career helping educators and students succeed, traveling nationwide to lead workshops for teachers and curriculum specialists.

-Her best-selling Choices: A Teen Woman's Journal for Self-Awareness and Personal Planning and Challenges, the young man's version, are credited with helping "kick-start" the gender equity movement in the early 1980's.
-Her children's picture books include the Ingram number one best-seller (August 1987) Minou and My Way Sally, the 1989 Ben Franklin Award winner for Best Children's Picture Book.
-Mindy's latest book is with Viking/ Penguin: Things Will Be Different For My Daughter: A Practical Guide to Building Her Self- Esteem and Self-Reliance from Infancy through the Teen Years.
+Her best-selling Choices: A Teen Woman's Journal for Self-Awareness and Personal Planning and Challenges, its counterpart for young men, helped advance gender equity in education during the early 1980s.
+Her children's picture books include the Ingram number-one best-seller Minou and My Way Sally, winner of the 1989 Ben Franklin Award for Best Children's Picture Book.
+Her most recent book with Viking/Penguin is Things Will Be Different For My Daughter: A Practical Guide to Building Her Self-Esteem and Self-Reliance from Infancy through the Teen Years.

 Request a Review SetAwards/EvaluationsFundingCareersJob Application